 The greatest moments in sports often come in the waning moments.

-Marie sent her U8 Firecrackers team to the Cabarrus County Invitational final with a penalty kick back in the day.
+Hayden sent her U8 Firecrackers team to the Cabarrus County Invitational final with a penalty kick back in the day.
 This, while coaches questioned out loud why in the world I’d put a girl on the spot with the game on the line.

-Grace twice sent her team to overtime in playoff games with incredible shots.
+Camdyn twice sent her team to overtime in playoff games with incredible shots.
 The first came to tie the game with less than a minute to play in a first-round match.
 She ripped a free kick from just inside the midway line right through the keeper’s hands.

 Two seasons later, she did it again.

 I call it the Angriest Shot on Earth.
-Perturbed at rough play and upset over a missed penalty kick, Grace ripped a shot from midfield, during play.
+Perturbed at rough play and upset over a missed penalty kick, Camdyn ripped a shot from midfield, during play.
 It tied the championship match and sent us to overtime, and eventually penalty kicks.

 We lost, both times.

 Just proves the most painful moments in sports often come in the waning moments, too.

 1. Is it even possible to score two touchdowns in 2 minutes?